hxyd06/BarBuddy/BarBuddy/README.md

 BarBuddy - Your Pocket Mixologist

-BarBuddy is a mobile app that helps users discover drink recipes and locate nearby bars offering those drinks.
-It also includes features for business owners to advertise promotions and list their venues.
+BarBuddy is your pocket mixologist - discover personalised cocktail recipes, find nearby bars, and connect with a vibrant community of drink-lovers.
+Users can get tailored drink suggestions, upskill your bartending game, while business owners can promote their venues and special offers directly to cocktail enthusiasts on the app.

 Features: